johnvojtech/sentence-topology/README.md

   - [ ] Contrastive loss
   - Confusion matrix **David**
 - [ ] Ondrej: Is future-past relationship only a conincidence?
 Try also exchanging words, maybe PCA will find relationship as well...
+- [ ] Run correlation between transformation ranking of the degree of the transformation and different distance metrics in the original embedding space.
+- [ ] Check if a generalization transformation has swpaed "more" and "less" transformed.